 If traveling with friends or loved ones, the experiences on the road tend to bring you closer together as you make memories and overcome obstacles together.
 Seeing places where people have different rights, different incomes, and different ideas will make you challenge your own experiences and opinions and help you appreciate the good in your life that it’s often so easy to take for granted.

-Today more than ever it feels like the world is literally at your fingertips and you can virtually go anywhere you want without even needing to leave the safety of home.
+Today more than ever it feels like the world is at your fingertips and you can go anywhere you want without leaving the safety of home.
+But what kind of life is that?
 So, why travel?
-Travel is a powerful tool for creating a better world and citizens who celebrate our planet’s diversity.
-In our ideal world, everyone would have the chance to go somewhere new at least once.
+Travel is a powerful tool for creating a better world of people who celebrate our planet’s diversity.
+In an ideal world, everyone would have the chance to go somewhere new at least once.
 But even beyond making the world a better place, there are many good reasons to travel as often as you can.

-Making memories: This one is a little cliché, but it’s true: no one looks back on their life and wishes they’d upgraded their iPhones more regularly.
+This one is a little cliché, but it’s true: no one looks back on their life and wishes they’d upgraded their iPhones more regularly or slept a little more.
 They think back on the unforgettable train ride in Europe, the time they got lost in New York and found the best hot dog vendor, or how they met their husband at a hostel.
 Your travel experiences will always be with you, and when you need a pick me up, they can be a valuable resource for reminding you how good life can be.